-- Attend a College Planning Night for juniors and parents (dates to be announced by home high school). - Register and take the ACT and/or SAT during junior year. - Review career/college requirements and carefully choose courses for senior year. - Visit college campuses.
-Ask to meet with professors and/or students and see facilities for intended major.
+- Attend a College Planning Night for juniors and parents (dates to be announced by home high school). - Register and take the ACT and/or SAT during junior year. - Review career/college requirements and carefully choose courses for senior year. - Visit college campuses (a good time to visit is during spring break). - Schedule an appointment for college visit(s) with admissions staff.

-- Talk to your counselor or the college counselor in your school to develop a list of good college matches. - Retake ACT or SAT, if necessary. - Attend D211 College Night at Palatine High School in spring.
+- Ask to meet with professors and/ or students and see facilities for intended major. - Talk to your counselor or the college counselor in your school to develop a list of good college matches. - Retake ACT or SAT, if necessary. - Attend District 211 College Night at Palatine High School in spring.

-Second Semester of Junior Year January-May
+Second Semester January-May

-- Continue campus visits and college interviews; narrow your list of prospective colleges. - Attend college programs for high school students. - Work or intern at a summer job that relates to your major/career goals. - Work on your personal statement, Common App essays, and other essays required by the colleges where you plan to apply.
+- Continue campus visits and college interviews; narrow your list of prospective colleges. - Attend college programs for high school students. - Work or intern at a summer job that relates to your major/career goals. - Work on your personal statement.